Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Derivation of the micromaser-type master equation

-We set $\hbar=1$.
-In each collision the joint state factorizes as $\rho(t)=\rho_S(t)\otimes\rho'$, where the ancilla is reset to the prepared state $\rho'$ after tracing.
-The interaction-picture propagator for a collision of duration $\tau$ is
+This appendix contains the complete algebraic derivation of the Lindblad master equation quoted in Sec.~\ref{Sect-model}.
+We work in units where $\hbar=1$.
+Before each collision the joint state factorizes as $\rho(t)=\rho_S(t)\otimes\rho'$.
+The propagator for a single collision of duration $\tau$ is expanded to second order,